parnikamathur/parnikamathur/README.md

 ### 🚀 About me

-🎓 I am Mitali Dixit, a Web3 enthusiast and a Full Stack Web Developer.
+🎓 I am Parnika Mathur, a Web3 enthusiast and a Full Stack Web Developer.
 I am also pursuing my Bachelor in Computer Science & Engineering and will graduate in mid-2026.

 👨‍💻 I am really enthusiastic about learning new technologies and I am eager to contribute to Open Source Projects.
-I dedicated most of my time in learning and building on Web3 projects and now I am looking for learning other skills.
 I am also into competitve programming and I love solving DSA problems.

 ♛ Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from dancing, sketching, designing to playing chess.
+My hobbies range from dancing, reading novels and listening to music.

 ### 🛠️ Skills